jwebb68/c-interfaces/README.md

 But even then, malicious actors could match the vbtl structure and fool this.

-adding an interface is a very labourious affair, needing a fair amount of copy/paste (mainly due to type perservation of interface) however, some of this can be mitigated with helper funcs.
+adding an interface is a very labourious affair, needing a fair amount of copy/paste (mainly due to type preservation of interface) however, some of this can be mitigated with helper funcs.

 adding a method to an interface is also painful.